Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### The CPython C API

 [CPython](https://github.com/python/cpython), as the name suggests, is implemented in the C programming language.
-It began as a research project and was written to be easy to extend with new functionality.
+[It began as a "hobby" programming project](https://www.python.org/doc/essays/foreword/) and was written to be easy to extend with new functionality.
 To access the internals of the interpreter, you needed only to `#include "Python.h"` in a C program, which gave rich access to the internal state of the interpreter and hooks to call into the interpreter via the CPython C API, the very same C API that the core interpreter implementation is based on.

 What is the C API exactly?
 It's the set of C macros, typedefs, functions, and structs exposed by the header that defines the C interface: `Python.h`.
-It's possible to write C code that replicates the behavior of any Python script, at the cost of compilation, verbosity, and exposure to the pitfalls of the C programming language.
+It's possible to [write C code](https://docs.python.org/3/extending/index.html) that replicates the behavior of any Python script, at the cost of compilation, verbosity, and exposure to the pitfalls of the C programming language.
 The reward is raw execution speed.

 It is often possible to achieve order-of-magnitude or even several-order-of-magnitude speedups by translating Python code to a compiled language that can call into the C API.
 The [Cython](https://cython.readthedocs.io/en/latest/) programming language takes advantage of this by (among other things) compiling Python code to C source that, once compiled and linked into a larger program, behaves like the Python it was generated from.
+Cython particularly benefits from knowing type information to generate efficient C code.
 This translation isn't always perfect, but it is serviceable enough to back the implementations of popular libraries like [Pandas](https://pandas.pydata.org/), [scikit-image](https://scikit-image.org/), or [scikit-learn](https://scikit-learn.org/).

 ### The Distinction Between a C API and an ABI